DylanMeeus/springboot_jwt_blog/_posts/2015-10-15-7-things-you-should-know-about-web-assembly.markdown

 See the full example [here](https://github.com/WebAssembly/spec/blob/master/ml-proto/test/fac.wast).

 Wait, are s-expressions the final format?
-No, no text representation has been officially adopted.
-Here is another example using a totally different syntax which you might find more familiar:
+No, no text representation of WebAssembly has been officially adopted yet.
+Here is another example, using a totally different syntax that you might find more familiar:

 ```none
 export func main() i32 {